harshitvishnoi08/Website-Monitoring-using-N8N/README.md

 ---

-## ✅ Deliverables (for Assessment Submission)

-This repository includes the following deliverables as part of the technical assessment:

-* `monitoring_workflow.json`: The completed n8n workflow for real-time website monitoring.
-* `weekly_report.json`: The completed n8n workflow for generating weekly performance reports.
-* `final_documentation.docx`: Comprehensive documentation explaining the workflow setup, logic, and all manual configuration steps.
-* **Screenshots (within this README.md and/or separate files):**
-    * Workflow overview for both `monitoring_workflow.json` and `weekly_report.json`.
-    * Screenshot demonstrating successful monitoring execution.
-    * Screenshot demonstrating an alert trigger example.
-    * Screenshot demonstrating Google Sheets data logging.

----

 ## 💡 Additional Notes & Considerations

 * **IRCTC Specifics:** Be aware that some high-security sites like `irctc.co.in` might block or rate-limit automated requests, potentially leading to expected "Down" results in logs.
 This serves as a good test for the workflow's error handling.